MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-what-s-new-2003-through-2015.md

 **static_assert Declaration.** A **static_assert** declaration tests a software assertion at compile time, unlike other assertion mechanisms that test at run time.
 If the assertion fails, the compilation fails and a specified error message is issued.

-**nullptr and __nullptr Keywords.** The MSVC lets you use the **nullptr** keyword with native code or with managed code.
+**nullptr and __nullptr Keywords.** MSVC lets you use the **nullptr** keyword with native code or with managed code.
 The **nullptr** keyword indicates that an object handle, interior pointer, or native pointer type does not point to an object.
 The compiler interprets **nullptr** to be managed code when you use the `/clr` compiler option, and native code when you do not use the `/clr` option.
 The Microsoft-specific **__nullptr** keyword has the same meaning as **nullptr**, but it applies to native code only.
 If you compile native C/C++ code by using the `/clr` compiler option, the compiler cannot determine whether the **nullptr** keyword is a native or a managed term.
 To make your intention clear to the compiler, use the nullptr keyword to specify the managed term, and **__nullptr** to specify the native term.

 **/Zc:trigraphs Compiler Option.** By default, support for trigraphs is disabled.
 Use the `/Zc:trigraphs` compiler option to enable trigraphs support.